My ACP Decisions Overview and Security Primer

 - Use the simple clinician login approach instead of the individualized login for adding clinicians;

-- ACP Decisions can disable the ability to associate email addressed when using the simple clinician login approach;
+- Do not enter employee emails into the platform.
+Of note, ACP Decisions can disable the ability to associate emails addresses when using the simple clinician login approach;

 - Use non-identifying nicknames and usernames when issuing accounts